JosephDamon/Ethical-Hacking-Scripts/README.md

 ### detailed_scan.sh

 `detailed_scan.sh` is a Bash script that optimizes `nmap` network scans for efficiency and readability.
 It employs a two-phase scanning approach, initially conducting a rapid scan to identify open ports, followed by a detailed `-A` scan on those ports.
 The script enhances output readability by color-coding port numbers and service names, aiding in the quick identification of critical information.
-Ideal for streamlining network analysis tasks, `detailed_scan.sh` is the first of many tools I aim to provide for the security community.

 ## Usage